ISHIKARAJDEV/SQL-PROJECT-ON-Agricultural-Production-Data-Analysis/README.md

 5. **Analyze**: Run some queries, get insights, and maybe impress your boss  with fancy reports. 📊🐱

- ✨ Pro tip: Don’t panic if you get stuck, that’s what they are for.
-Just make sure you haven’t copied and pasted the wrong script from some random forum post. 😅
+ ✨** Pro tip: Don’t panic if you get stuck, that’s what they are for.
+Just make sure you haven’t copied and pasted the wrong script from some random forum post. 😅**

 ## Code
-Here lies the code... treat it with care 🤖
+Here lies the code treat it with care 🤖

 CREATE TABLE cheese_production (